erikayi/Prework_EY/README.md

-# Prework_EY
-Prework For Data Bootcamp
+# Data Analytics Reflect Activity

+- My Goals

+- Summary Of How do I tackle my career in the future.